-Our primitive Mead objects can only get us so far.
+Our primitive Ambrosia objects can only get us so far.
 At some point, you will want something beyond spheres, cubes, cones, cylinders, and transformations of them.
-We will consider a number of new mechanisms that will allow us to build more complex objects with Mead.
+We will consider a number of new mechanisms that will allow us to build more complex objects with Ambrosia.
+So far, we have seen groups, intersections, and differences.
+We continue with a few more.